-How much rent is the Tower Company making off my Tower?
+Q. How much is the Tower Company making off my Cell Tower Lease Buyout?

-The tenant mix will determine the amount of revenue that is generated by the Cell Tower.
+A. The tenant mix will determine the amount of revenue that is generated by the Cell Tower.
 Just because you are receiving a certain rent does not determine the value of the tower nor what a market rate is or should be.
-The ground rent is only one of several factors, which play into the valuation of a cell tower.
+The ground rent is only one of several factors, which play into the valuation of a cell tower buyout.

 Questions regarding technology and changes in the market place:

 Cell Tower Leases is the largest expense, second only to payroll for AT&T, Verizon, Sprint and T-Mobile so they are always looking to cut cost.
 They are looking for ways to eliminate lease expenses always via mergers and technology.

 Q. How will this affect my properties value?

 A. Almost in all cases, cell towers will increase property values.
 It is important to structure your lease(s) to maximize your values.
 In some cases, poorly structured leases will devalue property values.